awp-black-69/node-components/README.md

 # Working in local

-Any change in component here would require you to do a `npm update node-component` everytime.
+Any change in component here would require you to do a `npm update foo-lib` everytime.

-To solve this use `npm link` inside "node-components" and do a `npm link node-components` inside your project.
+To solve this use `npm link` inside "foo-lib" and do a `npm link foo-lib` inside your project.